mohangk/chatyuk/README.md

 ## Todo

 1. Add ability to send
-  - emoticons
+  - emoticons (done)
-  - embed images
+  - images (done)
-  - gifs
+  - gifs (done)
   - youtube videos
   - vidio videos
+1. Add in page mode (a-la twitch or cliponyu)
 1. Remove hardcoded domain names from both client and server configurations
+1. Add sample on how to embed chatyuk on existing page
 1. Refactor current stylesheets - either move everything to React components or leave in stylesheet or halhway house ?
-1. Add sample on how to embed chatyuk on existing page
-1. Add in page mode (a-la twitch or cliponyu)
 1. Display roster
 1. Presence (when people join or leave)
 1. Prebinding and security - http://metajack.im/2009/12/14/fastest-xmpp-sessions-with-http-prebinding/
   - auto login to room
   - control rooms from server
 1. Websocket support
-1. Emoji picker
+1. Emoji/Image picker
 1. Add ability to set chat room name in chat window
-1. Browserify or jspm.io
+1. Browserify or jspm.io & karma
 1. When I am chatting, although scrolled up, scroll the chat window down
 1. Add the "More chats below" ala Twitch
 1. Remove jQuery dependence in comms.js